Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Background

-We selected BertOverflow as the main specialized baseline in our work.
+\textbf{Selection Rationale for Comparative Models: } We selected BertOverflow as the main specialized baseline in our work.
 We did not include comparisons to the other models due to differences in model architecture and training data between these models and our proposed SOBert.
-Specifically, seBERT incorporates additional data sources beyond StackOverflow during pre-training, while PTM4Tag only models the Title, Description, and Code from StackOverflow posts.
+Specifically, seBERT incorporates additional data sources beyond SO during pre-training, while PTM4Tag only models the Title, Description, and Code from SO posts.
 We omitted a comparison with Post2Vec because its performance has been substantially surpassed by Transformer-based approaches, e.g., as shown in PTM4Tag \cite{he2022ptm4tag} on a tag prediction task.
 Instead, we include BERT-Base and BERT-Large as strong, general models, in line with our broader goal of demonstrating that domain-specific pre-trained models can outperform general models.
 And we include BertOverflow as a representative, capable domain-specific model to highlight how adopting LLM training practices allows for training significantly more powerful domain-specific models.

+We selected GPT-3.5 and GPT-4 for comparison due to their strong general language understanding capabilities and widespread adoption as closed-source LLMs.
+We also considered the open-source CodeLLaMA-Instruct \cite{codellama} and StackLLaMA \cite{stackLlama} models, which are pre-trained on code and natural language data, respectively, to leverage their domain-specific knowledge and capabilities.
+We used the instruction-tuned variant of CodeLLaMA, while StackLLaMA is trained on pairs of questions and answers from Stack Exchange using Direct Preference Optimization (DPO) \cite{dpo} with the Transformer Reinforcement Learning (TRL) library \cite{trl}.

 Compared to these efforts, we pre-train SOBert with 19 GB data presented as just 15 million samples where each sample contains an entire post and all its corresponding comments.
 We also include all code in each answer so that our model is bimodal in nature.
 Moreover, we use a SentencePiece tokenizer trained with Byte-Pair Encoding \cite{kudo2018sentencepiece}, which has the benefit over WordPiece of never labeling tokens as ``unknown".
-Additionally, SOBert is trained with a maximum sequence length of 2048 based on the empirical length distribution of StackOverflow posts (see Figure \ref{fig:seqLength}) and a relatively large batch size of 0.5M tokens (following \citeauthor{kaplan2020scaling}\cite{kaplan2020scaling}).
+Additionally, SOBert is trained with a maximum sequence length of 2048, informed by the empirical length distribution of SO posts (see Figure \ref{fig:seqLength}) and a relatively large batch size of 0.5M tokens (following \citeauthor{kaplan2020scaling} \cite{kaplan2020scaling}).
 Our model performs substantially better than both BertOverflow and BERT models trained on general corpora of text on all downstream tasks (see Section \ref{sec:discussion}).